-In June 2013, the Company entered into the Credit Facility to provide liquidity in support of its investment and operational activities.
-The Credit Facility, which has an initial commitment of \$165.0 million supported by nine financial institutions, replaced the Company's \$165.0 million senior secured credit facility entered into in September 2012 (the "Prior Facility").
-The Credit Facility, which matures on September 17, 2017, allows the Company to borrow foreign currencies directly under the Credit Facility.
+In May 2015, the Company entered into the Credit Facility.
+The Credit Facility, which has an initial commitment of \$300.0 million supported by 14 financial institutions, replaced the Company's \$165.0 million senior secured credit facility entered into in June 2013 (the "Prior Facility").
+The revolving period of the Credit Facility ends May 3, 2019 followed by a one-year amortization period with a final maturity date of May 3, 2020.
+The Company has the ability to borrow foreign currencies under the Credit Facility.

-The Credit Facility has an accordion feature that allows for an increase in the total commitment size up to \$215.0 million, subject to certain conditions, and also contains a one-year extension option to September 17, 2018.
-The Credit Facility, which is structured to operate like a revolving credit facility, is secured primarily by the Company's assets, excluding the assets of Triangle SBIC and Triangle SBIC II.
+The Credit Facility has an accordion feature that allows for an increase in the total borrowing size up to \$350.0 million, subject to certain conditions and the satisfaction of specified financial covenants.
+The Credit Facility, which is structured to operate like a revolving credit facility, is secured primarily by the Company's assets, excluding the assets of the Company's wholly-owned SBIC subsidiaries.